 Phase 2: Implementation & Evaluation

-During this phase, the campaign team is responsible for overseeing events and material dissemination, coordinating with committees and partners, and making sure evaluation efforts stay on track.
 To see previous steps and activities, go back to Phase 1: Planning & Strategy Development.

 Develop and disseminate materials